 Why Does Your Brain Do This?

 The cruel irony is that the harder you try not to think about something, the more likely it is to come back.
-Psychologists call this the rebound effect — a well-documented phenomenon where thought suppression amplifies the very thought you're trying to avoid.
-Trying to push the thought away signals to your brain that it must be important, which keeps it circling back.
+Psychologists call this the rebound effect β a well-documented phenomenon where thought suppression amplifies the very thought you're trying to avoid.

 When Intrusive Thoughts Become a Bigger Problem